Step 1

 Step 3

-10-mark “Assess” questions
+10 and 12-mark “Assess” questions

 Structure: both sides + a contextualised conclusion